nottnottloop/fp_API_design/README.md

-# fp_API_design
+# Overview
-looks like SQL will work
+SQL is better for this kind of information

-schema: people and houses
+Tables (and schema): people and houses

-people: name, age, number of cohabitants, house iD
+People: name, age, number of cohabitants, house ID

-house: house ID, owner, postcode and address
+House: house ID, owner, postcode and address

+# API
-API should handle get requests for this data for people and houses. as well as using joins
+API should handle get requests for:

-website.com/people and website.com/houses
+- house lookup. send the name of a house and recieve its address and owner
+- age bracket/household size lookup. perform a SQL query with specific arguments here and return the result

-content types will be json or whatever format is best to export from the SQL database
+Content types will be returned as json (Content-Type: application/json)

+## Routes
+website.com/houses and website.com/people?age=x&household_size=y